tanvirulhaque/woo-show-variable-product-lowest-price/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Show only the lowest price and sale price on shop/archive and product page instead of full range of prices.
+Show only the lowest price and sale price on shop / archive and product page instead of full range of prices.

 == Description ==
-Do you want to **hide the price range** for WooCommerce variable products?
+Do you want to **disable the price range** and show only lowest price in variable products for WooCommerce?

 When you create a variable product with multiple prices, the product's prices are shown as a range like $10 - $99.
 With the help of this plugin, you can set different prices for the variations of your product but it will show only the lowest price as like AliExpress and Amazon.

 The process is easy.
-You just need to install this **'WooCommerce - Disable Variable Product Price Range'** plugin.
+You just need to install this **'WooCommerce - Show Only Lowest Price in Variable Products'** plugin.
 The plugin enables variable products to **show only the lowest price and sale price** instead of the full range of prices.

 It’s a lightweight plugin that gives you lots of features such as: